Our Dental Services

 Our practices are located in Geelong and Portland where we are dedicated to looking after the oral health needs of our community.

 Regular check-ups, good oral hygiene and having a good diet will decrease the risk of tooth decay, tooth loss and gum disease.
 GMHBA Dental Care focuses on prevention and educates patients on ways to improve your oral health.

 Teaching kids early about oral health is crucial for their future health.
 We take pride in looking after your child’s oral health and make dental visits a comfortable experience by taking the time to educate and involve them in their check-ups.

-Check to see if you can take advantage of the Australian Government’s Child Benefit Schedule (CBDS).
+Check to see if you can take advantage of the Australian Government’s Benefit Child Schedule (CDBS).
 This schedule provides eligible children, aged between 2 and 17 years, with access to a benefit of $1,000 over two consecutive years for eligible dental services.